Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 `dec` is a suitable `operator` function, assigning the value to $A$ and then returning the value of $A$ as the result of the expression.

-The left-hand side of a prefix decrement expression must be an [assignable expressions][Assignable expressions].
+The left-hand side of a prefix decrement expression must be an [assignable expressions][Assignments].
 Otherwise a compiler error must be generated.

 The type of prefix increment is always equal to the type of the right-hand side